neuralmagic/docs/docs/index.rst

 | `DeepSparse Engine <https://docs.neuralmagic.com/deepsparse />`_  | `Repo <https://github.com/neuralmagic/deepsparse />`_  | `Queue <https://github.com/neuralmagic/deepsparse/issues />`_  | `Index <https://github.com/neuralmagic/deepsparse/releases />`_  | Neural Magic Engine |
 +-------------------------------------------------------------------+--------------------------------------------------------+----------------------------------------------------------------+------------------------------------------------------------------+---------------------+

-We also have a Deep Sparse Community `SparseML Forum <https://discuss.neuralmagic.com />`_ and `Slack <https://discuss-neuralmagic.slack.com />`_.
+We also have a Deep Sparse Community `Discourse Forum <https://discuss.neuralmagic.com />`_ and `Slack <https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ />`_.
 We are growing the community member by member and happy to see you there.

 To contribute to Neural Magic documentation, please: